WhatTheDickens/engl340/mod-92/first-blog-assignment.md

 The template illustrates a few things to keep in mind as you draft your post:

 - There is no title in the post text itself.
-Your tilte will go into the Title field in WordPress.
+Your title will go into the Title field in WordPress.
 Don't repeat it in your post.
 A good title for this template post&mdash;one that captures the post's main idea&mdash;would be "Lost and Found."
 - Since the post has a title, the highest-level heading used in the post is a level-two heading, with the heading text preceded by `##`.
 - The post uses headings to organize the content so that a reader can easily follow the thought.
 A list helps to do the same.
 These features are completely optional.
 They're being used here merely to remind you that Markdown is one tool at your disposal for making your post engaging and easy for a reader to follow.
 - Paragraphs in the post are separated by empty lines.